Mouth Breathing vs. Nose Breathing (for Mouth Breather)

 Mouth breathing influences on the self-immunization effect

 This is another advantage of nasal breathing over mouth breathing.
 The thin layer of mucus moves as a long carpet from sinuses, bronchi and other internal surfaces towards the stomach.
 Therefore, objects trapped by the mucus are discharged into the stomach, where GI enzymes and hydrochloric acid make bacteria, viruses and fungi either dead or weak.
 Later, along the digestive conveyor, some of these pathogens (dead or weak) can penetrate from the small intestine into the blood (due to the intestinal permeability effect).
 Since these pathogens are either dead or weakened, they can not do much harm (cannot cause infections).
 Moreover, they can provide a lesson for the immune system.
 This is exactly how natural auto-immunization can work with success.
-Medical doctors and nurses inject vaccines with dead or weakened bacteria or viruses so as to teach and strengthen our immune response to these pathogens, but not to bed bugs NYC.
+Medical doctors and nurses inject vaccines with dead or weakened bacteria or viruses so as to teach and strengthen our immune response to these pathogens.
 Therefore, nasal breathing creates conditions for natural self-immunization.